-His new show, Quantum Magic, premièred this year at the world famous Edinburgh International Science Festival and is is running at the 2015 Edinburgh Fringe till the 31st August at Gilded Balloon.
-His 2014 Edinburgh Fringe show, ‘The Colour Ham’, received multiple five star awards, achieved a Radio 4 commission and won the “Talk of the Town” Award.
+His sell out show, Quantum Magic, premièred last year at the world famous Edinburgh International Science Festival before the 2015 Edinburgh Fringe till the 31st August at Gilded Balloon.
+Shows have received multiple five star awards, resulted in a Radio 4 commission and received multiple awards.

-For audiences of 2 – 2000, Kevin uses sleight-of-hand, pickpocketing, misdirection and illusion to create one of the most intriguing performances you’re ever likely to see.
+Who?
+For private clients and public audiences, from 2 – 2000, Kevin uses sleight-of-hand, pickpocketing, misdirection and illusion to create one of the most intriguing performances you’re ever likely to see.

-Having spent the first ten years of his adult life completely immersed in Physics and the next ten in magic, Member of the Magic Circle Kevin is most likely the only person on the planet who’s reached the magic 10,000 hours needed to make you an ‘expert’ – in both areas.
+How?
+We can’t reveal all the secrets but having spent the first ten years of his adult life completely immersed in Physics and the next ten in magic, Member of the Magic Circle and 2x Master of Science, Kevin is most likely the only person on the planet who’s reached the magic 10,000 hours needed to make you an ‘expert’ – in both areas.
 Combine that with tutorship from the best magicians in the world (Vegas legends Penn and Teller), award winning comedy and the result is a spellbinding experience, guaranteed to blow your mind.

 Member of the Magic Circle